About Judy Ross

 The scarves introduced a clean new style to the local tradition – pared down and colorful with a modern sensibility.
 Two decades later she still works with the same artisans and has established a trusting and loving relationship with them.
 These artisans continue to bring her hand-rendered sketches to life as smooth, dense, fully embroidered fields of perfect stitches.

-From embroidered scarves, her product line has expanded to home textiles: pillows, rugs, fabric by the yard, bedcovers and wall hangings.
-In 2008, Judy Ross Textiles began producing furniture pieces such as stools, cubes and screens.
+From embroidered scarves, her product line has expanded to home textiles: pillows, rugs, fabric by the yard, curtains, bedcovers, and wall hangings.
+Judy Ross Textiles also produces furniture pieces such as stools, cubes and screens.

 Judy Ross Textiles’ collection of hand-knotted Tibetan wool rugs interprets her trademark clean, graphic aesthetic at a larger scale.
-Her products are sold worldwide at high-end stores such as Lane Crawford, Barneys, ABC Carpet and Home, Hollace Cluny, and Safari Living.
+Her products are sold worldwide at high-end stores.

 Three examples of her chain stitch designs are in the 20th-century textile collection of the Art Institute of Chicago: a wool shawl, a Boxstep linen panel, and a Procession runner.
 To commemorate the 75th anniversary of Finnish architect Alvar Aalto’s iconic Stool 60, Judy collaborated with Artek to produce a limited edition line of stools that feature her signature chain stitch fabric designs.